 Participating research groups

-Computer Engineering is a very vivid field with research institutes closely cooperating with the industry.
-The laboratories involved in the Msc CE are:
+Signals and Systems is a very vivid field with research institutes closely cooperating with the industry.
+The laboratories involved in the Msc EE track Signals and Systems are:

 - Circuits and Systems (CAS)